readthedocs/blog/sphinx6-upgrade.rst

 - Sphinx 6 removes all other bundled JavaScript libraries.
   If you depend on any of these, you may have to bundle them yourself or modify your implementation.

 For more information and full details you can read the `Sphinx changelog <https://www.sphinx-doc.org/en/master/changes.html#release-6-0-0-released-dec-29-2022>`_

-Since most documentation projects rely on themes and extensions, we recommend that you do not upgrade to Sphinx 6 before you see announcements of Sphinx 6 support from these projects.
+Since most documentation projects rely on themes and extensions, we recommend checking for Sphinx 6 support in those projects before upgrading.

 .. _sphinxcontrib-jquery: https://pypi.org/project/sphinxcontrib.jquery/